Azure/iot-edge-modbus/README.md

   4. You may also want to provide configuration to the module when it starts, paste the configuration in the desired property field.
 For more about configuration, see [here](https://github.com/Azure/iot-edge-modbus#configuration).

 ## HowTo Build ##
 If you prefer to build your own module, use the following script.
 Dockerfiles are located under [Docker](https://github.com/Azure/iot-edge-modbus/tree/master/Docker) folder, you should be able to find one for your platform.
-There are two Dockerfiles in each platform, the multi-stage Dockerfile-auto will automatically build source code and Docker image.
-The other Dockerfile requires you to build source code first and then copy binary to the image.
+There are two Dockerfiles in each platform, the multi-stage "Dockerfile-auto" will automatically build source code and Docker image.
+The other "Dockerfile" requires you to build source code first and then copy binary to the image.
 **Note**: Arm32 multi-stage build doesn't work at this moment, please build it manually.
 **Note**: Please replace **PlatForm** in below scripts with the actual platform path you are trying to build.
 ### Multi-stage build ###